dhruvparamhans/random_notes/twos_complement.md

 ## Getting maximum number of some *word*

-Maximum number in unsigned form is just a number where all bits are set: *0xFF..FF*.
+Maximum number in unsigned form is just a number where all bits are set: *0xFF..FF* (this is -1 if the *word* is treated as signed integer).
-Do you take a *word*, set all bits and get the value:
+So you take a *word*, set all bits and get the value:

 	#include <stdio.h>